Author Brad Parks

 His second standalone, Closer Than You Know, was named one of the best mystery/thrillers of 2018 by Kirkus Reviews, which called it “another irresitible descent into hell.”
 That was followed by The Last Act, which celebrated its global release in March 2019.
 It has been optioned by SkyDance Media and is now in development as a streaming television series.

-In 2020, Brad signed with Thomas & Mercer, Amazon Publishing’s mystery/thriller imprint, which released his next two standalone thrillers.
+In 2020, Brad signed with Thomas & Mercer, Amazon Publishing’s mystery/thriller imprint, which published his next two books.
 Interference (Sept.
-2020) was an Amazon First Reads selection and briefly become the number one selling Kindle book in the world—the first time Brad climbed to No. 1 in the Kindle Paid Store.
-Unthinkable (July 2021), Brad’s latest book, has been optioned by MGM Television and is currently in development for the screen.
+2020) was an Amazon First Reads selection and briefly became the number one selling Kindle book in the world—the first time Brad climbed to No. 1 in the Kindle Paid Store.
+Unthinkable (July 2021), which was named one of the best mystery/thrillers of 2021, by Kirkus Reviews, was optioned by MGM Television and is currently in development for the streaming market.

 When not writing, Brad is a slow runner, an even slower swimmer, a father to two and a husband to one.
-A full-time novelist and ghostwriter, he lives on the shores of the beautiful Rappahannock River in tidewater Virginia.
-His favorite writing haunt is a Hardee’s Restaurant, where the good-natured staff tolerates his presence for many hours each morning.
+He divides his time as a novelist and a ghostwriter, and splits his residence between Marin County, California and the shores of the Rappahannock River in tidewater Virginia.
+There, his favorite writing haunt is a Hardee’s Restaurant, where the good-natured staff tolerates his presence for many hours each morning.